Fried Farro

 - Mix in the spinach and cook for 2-3 more minutes until the spinach is wilted.
 Season with additional soy sauce and pepper, if desired.

-- Enjoy right away topped with chopped cashews and chopped fresh cilantro.
+- Enjoy right away topped with chopped cashews and chopped fresh cilantro, if desired.

 so incredibly good. thank you for the amazing recipe. i’m so glad i found your blog!